Oil3/Mkv-Quicklook/README.md

 ## To do
 ̶I̶n̶t̶e̶l̶:̶ ̶I̶ ̶n̶e̶e̶d̶ ̶t̶o̶ ̶f̶i̶n̶i̶s̶h̶ ̶c̶o̶m̶p̶i̶l̶i̶n̶g̶ ̶p̶r̶o̶p̶e̶r̶l̶y̶

+  ##
 ## Acknowledgment
-The extension leverages the LGPL2.1-licensed ffmpeg libraries avcodec, avfilter, avutil, swscale, avdevice, avformat, and swresample.
+The extension uses code from FFmpeg: the LGP L2.1-licensed libraries avcodec, avfilter, avutil, swscale, avdevice, avformat, and swresample.
 You can find them inside Frameworks folder inside the plugin, itself inside the application bundle.
-You can also use your own ffmpeg libraries, however in that case you might have to rebuild the app.
+You can also use your own FFmpeg libraries, however in that case you might have to rebuild the app.
-The source code is in the ffmpeg folder of this repository.
+The source code is in the FFmpeg folder of this repository.

 Besides the former, 100% Swift -no html, no js, and 100% native with no Webkit.